mo-sangha/book/chapters/2.typ

 via effortless abiding, gaining confidence in self-liberation.
 What appears to be liberating?
 The 8 aspects of consciousness, 5 afflictions, 5 elements, 3 poisons, self, and other.

-The key point of the second phase is familiarization with the nature of mind and effortless abiding.

 There are several provisional methods we can use to familiarize with the view, but effortless abiding is the key point of self-liberation.

 #quote(block: true, attribution: [Tulku Urgyen Rinpoche @as-it-is-2])[ // p.84
-  To get carried away by a thought is the state of a sentient being.
+  // To get carried away by a thought is the state of a sentient being.
-  Rather than that, recognize your basic state as being the essence, nature, and capacity that are the three kayas of the buddhas.
+  // Rather than that, recognize your basic state as being the essence, nature, and capacity
+  // that are the three kayas of the buddhas.
   Remain in uncontrived naturalness for short moments, repeated many times.
   You _can_ become accustomed to this.
   The short moment _can_ grow longer.
-  In one instant of remaining in unfabricated naturalness, a kalpa of negative karma is purified.
+  // In one instant of remaining in unfabricated naturalness, a kalpa of negative karma is purified.
 ]

 #quote(block: true, attribution: [Longchenpa, _The Basic Space of Phenomena_ @basic-space])[ // p.131
   If, through the key point of effortlessness, there is familiarity with the very essence of enlightenment---the spontaneous presence of phenomena---although buddhahood is timeless, there is awakening to buddhahood anew.
-  This is the unsurpassable pinnacle of the vajra heart essence---the vast expanse of enlightenment, the very essence of the nine progressive approaches.
+  // This is the unsurpassable pinnacle of the vajra heart essence---the vast expanse
+  // of enlightenment, the very essence of the nine progressive approaches.
 ]

 #quote(block: true, attribution: [_The Two Segments (Hevajra Tantra)_ @lotsawa-casket])[